drocheam/optrace/docs/source/usage/convolve.rst

 The physical interpretation is that the image emits the source spectrum :python:`my_spectrum` according to the spatial distribution given by :python:`img_gray` and the resulting image emits the spectrum at the detector with spatial intensity given by :python:`img2`.
-You could calculate the detector spectrum from the PSF:
+You can calculate the detector spectrum from the PSF:

 .. code:: python